In the Time of the Butterflies: Characters

 Minerva: The third Mirabal sister, and certainly the most headstrong.
 She is focused on law school, and succeeds in completing it as an adult, although Trujillo withholds her law license as revenge.
 She has a brief romance with the revolutionary leader "Lio" before she meets Manolo in law school (also a revolutionary) and marries him.
 She has two children, a daughter Minou and a son Manolito.

 Dedé: Dede is the second Mirabal sister.
 She is not as certain about the revolution as her sisters and feels weaker because of that fact.
 She doesn't want to join the revolution because she believes that it will lead to death, so she doesn't.
 She uses her husband, Jaimito, as the reason she doesn't officially join.
 He doesn't want her involved in the revolution, and the conflict almost destroys their marriage.
 She is constantly worried about her sisters, telling them they'll be killed.
 She has children, all boys, Enrique, Rafael, and David.
-In the end, she is the only survivor of her four sisters.
+In the end, she is the only survivor of her three sisters.

 María Teresa: The youngest of the four Mirabal sisters, she is very materialistic.
 She marries Leandro and has one daughter, named Jacqueline.
 She joined the revolution while she was living with her sister Minerva.
 She joined because she wanted to feel worthy of Leandro.
+She writes in a diary form in her chapters.

 Patria: The oldest of the Mirabal sisters, she is very religious.
 While looking for her calling from God, she instead finds her husband, Pedrito, whom she marries at age 16.
 Her faith wavers intensely as a young woman.
 She takes the miscarriage of her third child as God's punishment towards her, which drives her further into a religious depression.
 She later regains her faith on a pilgrimage to Higüey that she takes with her mother and sisters.
 She has three children: Nelson, Noris, and Raul Ernesto.
 She is also a revolutionary, starting a Christian revolutionary group and merging it with her sister Minerva's revolutionary group.
 Also, her tone went from being a little confusing in the beginning and losing her relationship with her family to becoming more connected to her family.

 Trujillo: Rafael Leonidas Trujillo, also known as "El Jefe" ("the Chief"), is the main antagonist of the novel.
 He is the self-appointed dictator of the Dominican Republic.
 A harsh ruler, he demands complete obedience from everyone and commits many cruel and unjust acts against his people, such as imprisonment without trial, confiscating land, possessions, and torture.
 Though married, he has many affairs with young girls who he keeps in houses around the country.
 He is also identified as a rapist.
 As his regime falls apart, he becomes even more vicious and cruel and eventually has the Mirabal sisters (all except for Dede) killed when they become too much of an opposition to his decaying power.